web2solutions/dhx/docs/$dhx.dataDriver.md

 **What is it?**

-	$dhx.dataDriver is the first indexedDB data driver/ORM focused in build DHTMLX applications.
+	$dhx.dataDriver is the first indexedDB Javascript data driver/ORM focused in build DHTMLX applications.

-	Built on top of indexedDB API, it provides an asynchronous and an API that that is very similar to DHTMLX DataStore API ( http://docs.dhtmlx.com/api__refs__datastore.html ), which is a synchronous API.
+	Built on top of indexedDB API, it provides an asynchronous API that that is very similar to DHTMLX DataStore API ( http://docs.dhtmlx.com/api__refs__datastore.html ), which is a synchronous API.